How to Have an Ethical and HIPAA-Compliant Web Presence Episode 2: Message Boards, Social Media, and Listservs

 Liath Dalton is a Ph.D candidate in Religious Studies.
 She began her academic career at Reed College and continued her graduate work at the University of Cape Town.

 Liath is the Deputy Director for Person Centered Tech and runs our HIPAApropriateness review program.
 Through her combination of experience evaluating products for their utility and security in regards to how they can meet risk management needs and providing guidance to members around what product options will best meet their specific practice needs, Liath has an intimate knowledge of both what the practice tech needs are for mental health professionals and what it takes for a product to meet those needs.

-Accuracy, Utility, and Risks Statement: The contents of this program are based on publications and reports from the federal Department of Health and Human Services and consultation with experts on HIPAA Security standards and their implementation; statements from ethics committee authorities at the major professional associations; and personal study from the program developers.
+Accuracy, Utility, and Risks Statement: The contents of this program are based on publications and reports from the federal Department of Health and Human Services; consultation with experts on HIPAA Security standards and their implementation; and personal study from the program developers.
 Some interpretation and analysis presented is made by the presenter, in consultation with knowledgeable colleagues and expert consultants.
 Statements about applications to technology are according to presenter’s understanding of the technology at the time of the program.
 The presenter may not know how to apply all principles discussed to every technology type or product.
 This program discusses strategies for complying with HIPAA and covered ethics codes.
 It may not include information on all applicable state laws.
 Misapplication of the materials, or errors in the materials, could result in security problems, data breaches, or non-compliance with applicable laws or ethics codes.

 Conflicts of Interest: None.